Zaki-1052/GPTPortal/README.md

 - If you know of a better way, feel free to submit a **Pull Request**!
 - The Relevant *Stack Overflow* Links are in this [*Arc Folder*](https://arc.net/space/04350A44-1A64-49DD-8196-FEA54DF31BDF).

-Lastly, if you have uploaded an image and are working with the Vision model, you may no longer switch models mid-conversation, as it will be unable to parse the content of the image in the conversation history.
-It is best to export the conversation and continue it separately.

 ### Guide: Basic Setup & Use